finn-no/maven-deploy/contributing.md

 * merge all commits into on single commit for the pull request
 * do not alter the version number, this is done in the release process
 * when adding new features, make sure to add a test for it
+* make sure you run all tests to verify nothing broke

+	$ npm test

 ## Code Style Guide